-With the ability to virtually consult with healthcare professionals from the comfort of their own homes, seniors can receive prompt medical care and guidance, ensuring their health is properly managed.
+With the ability to virtually consult with healthcare professionals from the comfort of their own homes through diabetes telemedicine, seniors can receive prompt medical care and guidance, ensuring their health is properly managed.

 Keeping track of medication schedules can be a complicated task, especially for seniors who may struggle with memory loss or confusion.
 Medication management systems, such as pill dispenser devices or smartphone apps, can greatly simplify this process by offering reminders when it's time to take a certain medication.